 International Monetary Fund

-Prior to his international experience, Raihan worked at the U.S. Federal Deposit Insurance Corporation (FDIC) for over 10 years, where he held a number of positions in banking supervision, including the head of the capital markets supervision of the FDIC’s Western Region.
-Raihan was educated at the University of California-Berkeley, Walter A. Haas School of Business.
+From 2000 - 2011, Raihan worked at the IMF and KPMG Consulting as resident banking policy and supervision advisor to the central banks of Indonesia, Thailand and Bulgaria.
+In these positions, he advised on a range of legislative, regulatory, supervisory, and capacity-building reform initiatives.
+Prior to his international experience, he worked at the U.S. Federal Deposit Insurance Corporation (FDIC) for over 10 years, where he held a number of positions in banking supervision, including the regional head of the capital markets supervision function.
+Raihan has published a number of articles on various aspects of financial regulation and supervision and was educated at the University of California-Berkeley, Haas School of Business.